Optical Elements: Research on photonic integration of optical elements and thin-film systems

 Our Research

-The basis for optical integration in the M3 working group is an optical platform (see Figure 1), which is manufactured using precision injection moulding.
+The basis for optical integration in the M3 working group is an optical platform (s. fig. 2), which is manufactured using precision injection moulding of polymer or alternatively fabricated on glass.
 The standard for fine structuring of the mould inserts for injection moulding is photolithography and electroplating.
-The resolutions in the range of micrometres, that can be achieved with these techniques, are sufficient for passive waveguide structures.
+For the realisation on glass substrates additive manufacturing concepts and coating technologies with masking can be applied.
+Resolution in the range of micrometres can be achieved with these techniques, which is sufficient for passive waveguide structures.

-For mounting and electrical contacting of active optical components such as light sources and detectors, the substrate is provided with electrical conductor paths.
+For mounting and electrical contacting of active optical components such as light sources and detectors, the substrate has to be provided with electrical conductor paths.
 One possibility is metallic coating followed by lithographic patterning.
-Here, however, additive processes such as direct laser writing of conductor paths are to be used preferably.
+Direct laser writing of conductor paths is an additive process for producing the electrical contacts on polyether ether ketone platforms.

 © Sebastian Bengsch/IMPT

-Spectral filters and mirrors with dimensions in the micrometre range are essential for optical integration on carrier substrates with waveguides.
-The layer stacks receive their coating within a vacuum (see Figure 4).
-However, the researchers cannot directly integrate this kind of fabrication into a process chain.
-Instead, the coatings are first produced over a large area and then divided into small platelets with high precision using lasers (see figure 5).
+Spectral filters and mirrors with dimensions in the micrometre range are essential for optical integration.
+The layer stacks are deposited in a coating chamber under vacuum in a batch process.
+The coatings are first produced over a large area and then divided into small platelets with high precision using a laser (s. fig. 4).
+These are now compatible with the Micro-Platform assembly process chain and can be fed in as components for example on releasable tape.

-With a lift-off process, the thin filter or mirror platelets can be detached from the silicon wafer.
-In a unique pick-and-place system, which will be installed soon, the platelets are then inserted into the corresponding groves on the optical carrier.
-Before fixing them, an individual active adjustment is implemented.
+With a lift-off process, the delicate thin filter or mirror platelets can be detached from the substrate.
+In a unique custom pick-and-place system (s. fig. 5), the platelets are then inserted into the corresponding groves on the optical platform.
+Before fixing them, an individual active alignment procedure is implemented.
 For this purpose, the unique production facility can couple optical signals into the waveguides and monitor the signals.

 The Task Group M3 collaborates in many ways with the other PhoenixD working groups.
-For example, there is intensive cooperation with the researchers of the IHF - Institute for High-Frequency Technology at TU Braunschweig and the Institute of Inorganic Chemistry at Leibniz University Hannover to develop layered materials switching electro-optically.
-In this context, the Task Group M3 jointly researches with Task Group S2 - Optical Materials on modelling the corresponding layer structures.
-Scientists at the ITA - Institute of Transport and Automation Technology and the HOT - Hannover Centre for Optical Technologies develop specific filter concepts to select optical signals in integrated optical systems.
-Besides, the Task Group investigates the coating of ultra-thin glass as an alternative process for the production of miniaturised thin-film filters for the work in Task Group M2 - Additive/Subtractive Manufacturing.
+For example, there is an intensive cooperation with the researchers of the IHF – Institute for High-Frequency Technology at TU Braunschweig and the Institute of Inorganic Chemistry at the Leibniz University Hannover to develop layered materials switching electro-optically.
+In this context, the Task Group jointly researches with the Task Group Optical Materials on modelling the corresponding layer structures.
+Scientists at the HOTHannover Centre for Optical Technologies – develop specific filter concepts to select optical signals in integrated optical systems.
+Besides, the Task Group investigates the coating of ultra-thin glass as an alternative process for the production of miniaturised thin-film filters for the work in Task Group Additive/Subtractive Manufacturing.
+There is close cooperation with the ITA – Institute of Transport and Automation Technologyin the field of bare die diodes.
+For example, the optical Micro-Platform utilises the ITA's high-precision wire bonding technology for the electrical contacting of the diodes used.

 Contact